Dennitz/Dennitz.github.io/_pages/projects.md

         <a href="https://spotmatters.co">spotmatters.co</a> is an easy way to find surfspots that are suitable when travelling in a van.
       </p>
       <p>
-        I built the site in Ruby on Rails and created all the content.
+        I created all the content and built the site in Ruby on Rails using Bootstrap for styling.
+The site is deployed on Heroku.
       </p>
     </div>
   </div>